Woman on her phone with text "engage more B2B buyers"

 Your customers are people.
 People talk to other people about things they like or services that made their work-life easier.

-This is an oversimplification, but it’s also the truth.
 Your customers are invaluable resources right at your fingertips.
-They can make referrals, influence decision-making in their companies, and provide your revenue team with a pipeline full of warm leads
+They can make referrals, influence decisions, and provide your revenue team with a pipeline of warm leads.

 Build an influencer B2B marketing strategy that lasts

-Influencer marketing can help B2B brands build awareness, generate demand, and drive sales.
-To replicate the sort of success B2C brands have had with influencers, you’ll need to:
+Influencer marketing helps B2B brands build awareness, generate demand, and drive sales.
+To replicate B2C influencer success, you'll need to:

 • Identify the right influencers for your target accounts